act-rules/act-rules.github.io/_rules/unique-id-3ea0c8.md

 #### Passed Example 2

-All `id`s are unique within the document context
+All `id`s are unique within the document context.

 ```html
 <div id="my-div1">This is my first element</div>